5. Teaching Prepositions of Place : The Dead Fish Mystery

 15) Lastly, the teacher sketches a fish upside down in the tank.

 This is my fish.
 His name is Hagrid.
-This morning when I looked in the fish tank….poor Hagrid was dead!. (the teacher pretends to be sad)…anyway…sniff…. a sentence please….sniff
+This morning, when I looked in the fish tank, poor Hagrid was dead!. (the teacher pretends to be sad)…Anyway… sniff… can someone give me a sentence, please?

 There’s a dead fish in the tank.

-Right, but how did he die?
+Correct.
+Poor Hagrid, how do you think he died?
 There’s a hint in the picture somewhere.

 The water is dirty.
 The teacher refutes each guess….No, I clean it every week!